 Hang in there… and stick with it!
 Finding your self through this process is worth it.

 Look back on your answers from EVALUATE (Part 2).

 What internal clutter do you need to remove so you can to make this room feel more like what you’ve envisioned?
 Are there any bad memories in this room that need to be released?
 Get a piece of paper and write them down… and put the paper into the shredder or burn it.
 Ask God to help you remove the internal clutter that has been weighing you down.

-- ITEMS NEEDED: The PERRGE List (printed out), 4 large boxes labeled; KEEP, FIND, GIVE & THROW (you will be able to use the empty PICK UP boxes as you empty them), big black garbage bags, and the printable REASSESS labels for your boxes (you can print more as needed).
+- ITEMS NEEDED: The PERRGE List, 4 labeled large boxes; KEEP, FIND, GIVE & THROW (you will be able to use the empty PICK UP boxes as you empty them), big black garbage bags and printable REASSESS labels for your boxes.

 - RE-ASSESS the items from each one PICK UP boxes… one box at a time… one item at a time and place into one of 4 boxes;

 - FIND for missing items,